 - 1/4 teaspoon pepper

-Remove protein from marinade and discard any leftover marinade.
-Grill, oven roast, or pan sauté protein until cooked through.
+- Remove protein from the marinade and discard any leftover marinade.
+Grill, oven roast, or pan sauté protein until fully cooked through.